andrelcmoreira/elf98/doc/equipa_format.md

 The 'player list' field defines the list of players who composes the equipa and has 'n' entries, where 'n' is defined according to the prior field.
-The first 4 bytes of each entry of the list defines the player's country, according to the format described on section 2.5.
+The first 4 bytes of each entry of the list defines the player's nationality, according to the format described on section 2.5.
 The next 1 byte contains the player's name size followed by the encrypted player's name itself.
 The last byte defines the player's position code: 0 to goalkeeper, 1 to defender, 2 to midfielder and 3 to forward.

 2.9 The coach